boly1028/andr_webapp/README.md

 # Andromeda Webapp

 The andromeda web-app repo is responsible for our web application which is a react based application built using the next.js framework.
+Learn more about [andromeda](https://docs.andromedaprotocol.io/)

 ## Features